lukashambsch/hello-automation/README.md

 Set up a python <a href="https://virtualenv.pypa.io/en/stable/">virtualenv</a> and <a href="https://virtualenv.pypa.io/en/stable/userguide/#activate-script">activate</a> it.

 Once your virtualenv is activated run <code>pip install -r requirements.txt</code> from the root directory of the project to install the project's dependencies.
+(Ignore error message similar to: <error>failed with error code 1 in /Users/lukashambsch/envs/test-hello/build/cryptography</error>)

 Deployment
 ==============